-What is a Data Centre and What is a Data Centre Used For?
+What is a Data Centre?
+Choosing a Data Centre for Your IT Needs.

-A data centre is a secure facility that houses IT infrastructure such as; networked computers and data storage.
-Within a data centre, you’ll find servers, storage systems, switches and other components that make up a large IT network.
-Think of it as a larger version of the server and infrastructure you may have in your office.
+A data centre is a centralised physical facility that stores businesses’ critical applications and data.
+It is a secure facility that houses IT infrastructure, such as networked computers and data storage.
+Within one, you’ll find servers, storage systems, and other components that make up a large IT network.
+See it as a bigger version of the servers, systems, and infrastructure you may already have in your office.

 What is a data centre used for?